 How would you describe Tower Education Technologies?

 Our platform marries education with technology and brings together students, faculty, and administrators.
 The platform has the same look and feel across every touchpoint.
 Think about it like a dashboard where you seamlessly move between the priorities that are important to you.
 Students have course lists, assignment due dates, grades, and information around financial and academic standing.
-Faculty members are able to better teach and directly communicate with students, along with advanced co-creation capabilities that span the globe.
+Faculty members are able to better teach and directly communicate with students through virtual classroom messaging, along with advanced co-creation capabilities that span the globe.
 And for administrators, they can prioritize not only their days but quarterly meetings, plans for the upcoming semester, and address budgets and staffing needs with actionable intelligence at their fingertips.